gtalarico/pyairtable/docs/source/orm.rst

 Cyclical links
 """"""""""""""

-If you need to model a link in two directions, or model a link to the same table, you'll be creating a field before the linked model is created.
-You can pass a fully qualified module and class name as a ``str`` instead:
+If you need to model bidirectional links between two tables, you'll need to create one of the fields before the linked model is created. pyAirtable provides a few options to address this:

+1. You can provide a ``str`` that is the fully qualified module and class name.
+   For example, ``model="your.module.Model"`` will import the ``Model`` class from ``your.module``.
+2. You can provide a ``str`` that is *just* the class name, and it will be imported from the same module as the model class.
+3. You can provide the sentinel value ``LinkSelf``, and the link field will point to the same model where the link field is created.

 .. code-block:: python